maelvls/maelvls.github.io/content/notes/oauth.md

 date: 2019-02-17
 tags: []
 author: Maël Valais
+devtoId: 365844
+devtoPublished: false
 ---

 I know two main ways of using OAuth2

 - password-based client grant (2-leg oauth flow: on the project I worked on, the OAuth client was not third party server, but instead, it was the front-end.)
 - authorization code based grant (3-legs oauth flow)

 ## What is "the client"?

 The [RFC 6749][rfc6749] that presents OAuth2 is very readable, but some terms like "client" or "code" are confusing.
 What I found is that trying to understand "why" the main flow (3-legged oauth, or "authorization code flow") has to be like this.

 The most important aspect that I had to realize is that "client" is hidden from the end-user (e.g. as a nodejs server serving /callback).
 The "client" has a single purpose: receive the code when /callback is called by the third-party Authorize screen, POST /token to the third party using the `client_secret` using that code.

 [rfc6749]: https://tools.ietf.org/html/rfc6749

 ## Authorization code (3 legged oauth)

 1. User clicks the "Login with Google"; this URL is public and forwards the user to an "Authorize" form.

    ```http
    GET /o/oauth2/auth?client_id=foo&redirect_uri=http%3A%2F%2Flocalhost%3A8042%2Fcallback&response_type=code&scope=calendar.readonly&state=something HTTP/1.1